DTreg1/ChefSpAIce/replit.md

 - Schema-first approach for type consistency

 ## System Architecture
 The ChefSpAIce application features a React frontend with TypeScript, Tailwind CSS, and Shadcn UI for a modern, responsive user interface.
 The backend is built with Express.js and Node.js, interacting with a PostgreSQL database (Neon-backed) via Drizzle ORM for persistent storage and schema management.
-OpenAI GPT-5 is integrated for real-time, streaming conversational AI, while the USDA FoodData Central API provides comprehensive nutritional data.
+OpenAI GPT-5 is integrated for real-time, streaming conversational AI and ML-powered features, while the USDA FoodData Central API provides comprehensive nutritional data.

 **Recent Optimizations (October 2025)**:
 - **Reduced database schema from 24 to ~18 tables** through strategic consolidation